 - How did the staff members interact with students?
 Were they friendly or authoritarian?

-- How would you feel about being in a classroom with these students?
-Sharing a dorm with them?
+- How would you feel about being in a classroom with the students you met?
+What about sharing a dorm with them?

-- Do the students try to make you feel at home?
+- Did the students try to make you feel at home?
 Were they helpful in answering your questions?
 How did they interact with one another?

-- Does the campus seem like a good size for you?
+- Did the campus seem like a good size for you?

-- Are the dorms single-sex or co-ed?
-How do you feel about that?
+- Were the dorms single-sex or co-ed?
+How did you feel about that?

-- Are the dorms too quiet?
+- Were the dorms too quiet?
 Too noisy?
 Too crowded?
-Not enough action?
+Too anything for your tastes?

-- Does it look like there is much to do outside of campus?
+- Did it seem like there was much to do outside of campus?

-Remember you are visiting the college to find out if it’s a good match for you.
+Remember, you're visiting the college to find out if it’s a good match for you.
 The students who are already there may like it, but you have to decide if you will too.
 So try to envision whether you can actually study there.
-Decide what’s important to you, whether its class size, healthy food, activities, or attentive profs, and make sure those elements are in place.
+Decide what’s important to you, whether its class size, awesome extracurricular activities, or attentive professors, and make sure those elements are in place.